 This is an important step, as conversational AI must be integrated into an overall digital strategy.
 Taking the time to build and test the business case up front with your chosen vendor and key internal stakeholders will save a lot of time and effort in the long run.

 Once your strategy is in place, you can move on to the design and development phase.
 Start training your system and testing its natural language capabilities in multiple conversations, across your key channels.
 This will help you work out any kinks and ensure that the system is able to address both your customers’ needs and your company’s goals.

 Next, it’s time to start implementing.
 Roll out the system in the way that best works for your business and that most effectively connects with your existing infrastructure.
 Work with your vendor to integrate any third-party applications – while always remembering to keep the business goals front of mind.

 Once the system is up and running, the focus moves to ongoing evaluation, maintenance and development.
 Monitor the chatbot’s performance related to your business goals, experiment with new channels and add new capabilities over time to deliver the most value from your chatbot or virtual assistant.

 Ultimately, it’s becoming increasingly evident that virtual assistants and chatbots can give enterprises the competitive edge that is so valuable in today’s business landscape.
-The time to start building conversational AI into your operations, in turn empowering your staff and customers to make the most of the technology, is now.
+It’s time to start building conversational AI into your operations and in turn empowering your staff and customers to make the most of the technology, now.